dreamerslab/node.flow/Readme.md

       console.log( users );
     });

 ## Arguments merge and overwrite

 You can set some default arguments for all tasks, giving each task its own arguments or pass task results to the next task as its arguments.
-The priority is
+The priority is `argements from last task` > `argements for each task` > `default argements`.
+Which means `default argements` will be merge into `argements for each task` and finally merge into `argements from last task` than pass to the next task.
+However with parallel tasks it works a little different.

 ## Chainability

-You can either choose to chain your methods or not up to your prefered syntax.
+You can either choose to chain your methods or not up to your personal taste.
 Both of the following syntax works.

     // chaining all methods
     flow.series( function (){